Vancouver Canucks: Head coaches

-There have been 21 head coaches for the Canucks.
+There have been 22 head coaches for the Canucks.
 The franchise's first head coach was Hal Laycoe, who coached the Canucks for two seasons.
 Alain Vigneault coached the most games of any Canucks head coach with 540 games, and has the most points all-time with the Canucks with 683, from the 2006–07 season through the 2012–13 season.
 He is followed by Marc Crawford, who has 586 points all-time with the Canucks.
 Vigneault also has the most points in a season of any Canucks coach, with 117 in the 2010–11 season.
 Roger Neilson and Pat Quinn are the only Hockey Hall of Fame inductees to coach the Canucks.
-Quinn and Vigneault are the only two Canucks head coaches to win a Jack Adams Award with the team.
+Quinn, Vigneault, and Rick Tocchet are the only three Canucks head coaches to win a Jack Adams Award with the team.
 Bill LaForge, who coached the start of the 1984 season, has the fewest points with the Canucks, with 10.
 Harry Neale served the most terms as head coach of the Canucks with three while Pat Quinn served two.

-The current head coach is Rick Tocchet as of January 22, 2023.
+The current head coach, Adam Foote, was hired on May 14, 2025.